 Ask students to post their group models around the room.
-Ask groups to go to a different group's model (one student group per model) and post one sticky note next to something they like about the group's model (the model includes something theirs did not, they like the way a component or interaction is represented) and one sticky note with a question about the model.
+Ask groups to go to a different group's model (one student group per model) and post one adhesive note next to something they like about the group's model (the model includes something theirs did not; they like the way a component or interaction is represented) and one adhesive note with a question about the model.
 After two minutes, tell groups to shift right (or left) to the next model.
 Give students an opportunity to review three group models.

 Give student groups an opportunity to revise their models based on observations of other groups' models and feedback they received.

-Share the Seasonal Constellations part 3 video below.
+Share the Seasonal Constellations, Part 3, video below.
 Give student groups an opportunity to add to or change their models.
-As you move from group to group, ask them why they are revising model and to support their ideas with evidence from data (patterns of day and night and seasons, patterns in the constellation data, patterns observed in the video).
+As you move from group to group, ask them why they are revising their model and to support their ideas with evidence from data (patterns of day and night and seasons, patterns in the constellation data, patterns observed in the video).

-Share with students you have some additional data about constellations (see table below).
-Point out there are some constellations that can be observed year round in the Northern Hemisphere.
+Tell students you have some additional data about constellations (see table below).
+Point out that there are some constellations that can be observed year-round in the Northern Hemisphere.

-Ask students to work in groups to make a claim about why these constellations are observable year round and support their claim with evidence from their model and data (patterns of day and night and seasons, patterns in the constellation data, patterns observed in the video).
+Ask students to work in groups to make a claim about why these constellations are observable year-round and to support their claim with evidence from their model and data (patterns of day and night and seasons, patterns in the constellation data, patterns observed in the video).

 Engage students in a class discussion to bring the students to consensus.
-Begin by asking one group to share their claim and evidence and ask:
+Begin by asking one group to share their claim and evidence, and ask them: